Maribo Abbey: Secular canonesses

 In 1556 the abbey was organized into a Lutheran house of secular canonesses for the use of unmarried noblewomen.
 In August of that year King Christian III visited Maribo to witness the induction of a young woman into the Lutheran abbey.
 Lady Mette Marsvinsdatter was named abbess and given control over the vast estates which funded the community once again.
 Lady Drude Pogvisk was named prioress, Lady Mette's second in command.
 After the king's visit, a number of noble families paid to accommodate their unmarried daughters or sisters at the abbey for the rest of their lives, unless a marriage prospect arose.
 These women were not nuns, although their days were supposed to be filled with Protestant religious activity and good works.

 The abbey's renewal was not without its critics.
 Already in 1563 the Lutheran Bishop of Fyn, who had responsibility for Maribo, received complaints that the abbey was harboring Roman Catholics.
 Allegations of the continued prayers for the souls of the dead, the singing of Catholic hymns, the refusal to listen to the Lutheran pastor's sermons (he was heckled in church), and the resumption of the habit of the Bridgettines were all cited as proof that the abbey was "corrupting" the women who went to live there.
 In subsequent years the charges became even worse: the abbey was opened to anyone who wanted to visit; the women fought openly and refused to comply with the rule or the abbess; many were drunk on a regular basis, drinking up the fourteen barrels of beer received each year as rent and more.
 It was also asserted that women's rooms were used as brothels for any young nobleman who wandered inside.

 In 1596 Maribo's parish church burned down, and the abbey church became also the parish church for the town.
 The abbey was closed down in 1621, and its buildings and estates given to Sorø Academy as an income property.
 Most of the buildings were torn down for building materials, leaving only the church still in use.

 Cathedral

 In 1803 when the Diocese of Lolland–Falster was created, Maribo Abbey church became its cathedral.
-The church had fallen into disrepair with such a small town to support it.
+However, with only such a small town to support it, the building had fallen into disrepair.
 In the 1860s the church was restored and a new, slender, west tower built to replace the old one.
-The former abbey church has five bells in its tower: the oldest, from the original abbey church by an unknown maker, cracked and was removed from the tower in 1996.
+The church's tower has five bells: the oldest, a survival by an unknown maker from the original abbey church, cracked and was removed from the tower in 1996.

 New Bridgettine nuns

-Maribo once again has a Bridgettine community, though not in the same location as the old one, which has protected status: the Habitaculum Mariæ Abbey was established in Maribo in 2006.
+Maribo once again has a women's Bridgettine community, the Habitaculum Mariæ Abbey, established in the town in 2006.
+However, its location is distinct from the historical original Bridgettine site, which has protected status.